AyKaay/go-api-auth/README.md

-**User Authentication API**
-API that allows for user registration, login, and transaction management.
-Built using Go and the Gin framework, it provides a simple and secure way to manage user accounts and transactions.
+API that allows for user registration, login, logout, and transaction management.
+Built using Go and the Gin framework.

 Install:
 1. Navigate to the project root directory